 Add up to a 1/3 cup of your favorite spice blend per quart.
 We especially like 3 EYZ rub for pork and beef, available in our store.
 Before adding spices, it's helpful to grind them into a powder using a coffee grinder or with a mortar and pestle in order to avoid clogs.

-Make it Meaty works over a wide pH range, so it plays well with a variety of liquids, like apple juice, broth and vinegar when mixed just before use.
-If your additions are very acidic, you may wish to use a little more Make it Meaty.
+Make it Meaty works over a wide temperature and pH range, so it plays well with a variety of liquids, like apple juice, broth and vinegar when mixed just before use.
+If your additions are very acidic, you may wish to use a little more Make it Meaty or add some PhosThis phosphate blend.
 Experiment to find your personal preference.
 Because it has a high pH, Make it Meaty should be mixed immediately before using.
 While it will last a week in the refrigerator in terms of food safety, the phosphates will degrade over time, becoming less effective.
+If you think about it, this makes sense.
+With a pH greater than 9, phosphates are more like lye than salt.
 The best practice is to mix with water (or other liquid) then immediately inject.
 Once injected into meat, you needn't worry about pH degradation, so you can inject as far in advance as you like.

 Because it retains up to 10% more juices, Make it Meaty can increase cook times, so judge doneness the old fashioned way, and not just by temperature until you re-calibrate your timing.
 For example, use an instant thermometer to probe a brisket, and check the bones in a rack of ribs with a toothpick.